department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 ---
 layout: page-breadcrumbs.html
-title: VR&E Programs for Servicemembers and Veterans with Service-Connected Disabilities
+title: VR&E Programs for Servicemembers and Veterans
 template: 1-topic-landing
 relatedlinks:
   - url: /vocational-rehab-and-employment/service-disabled/job-search-and-counseling/
-    title: Rapid Access to Employment Track—Employment Counseling and Job-Search Support
+    title: Rapid Access to Employment Track
     description: If you want a job that matches your existing skills, find out if you can get employment counseling and job-search support.
   - url: /vocational-rehab-and-employment/service-disabled/new-skills/
     title: Employment Through Long-Term Services Track